Home » Recipe » Cakes » Southern Butter Pound Cake

 I now use almond meal/almond flour for anything I make in a Bundt pan.

 The cake for this post fell right out of the pan after 10 minutes of cooling.
-As I was flipping into the cooling rack when it slid right out.
+As I was flipping it onto the cooling rack when it slid right out.
 I call this a win!

 I also used solid shortening on the pan, I do not melt it and brush it on.